adnval/SeniorDesign/README.md

-# Senior Design
+# Senior Design Report
-This repository contains extensive documentation outlining our team's work on Locale as well as its source files.
-Use the table of contents below to navigate to specific sections of the report.
+This repository contains extensive documentation outlining our team's work on the Locale project as well as its source files.
+To navigate to specific sections of the report, use the table of contents below.

 ## Table of Contents
 1. [Team Names & Project Abstract](#team-names--project-abstract)